-Acutely intoxicated persons are another population for whom alternatives to transports to an ED are needed.
-Nationwide an estimated 9.7% of ED visits are due to inebriation.
-In busy EDs, clinicians have little time to assist intoxicated patients unless they also have an acute medical need.
-They may not provide them counseling about their drinking or information about detoxification programs, case management, or other resources.
+Acutely intoxicated persons are another population for whom alternatives to routine transport to an ED are needed.
+Nationwide an estimated 9.7% of ED visits are due to inebriation.^{xv} In busy EDs, clinicians have little time to assist intoxicated patients unless they also have an acute medical need.
+They may not counsel patients about their drinking or give them information about detoxification programs, case management, or other resources.

 Cities around the US have established sobering centers to care for these patients.
-Sobering centers are much less expensive to operate than EDs and their staff are able to focus on the needs of intoxicated persons.
-In February 2017, the City and County of San Francisco began a pilot project under which eligible patients are transported by paramedics directly to its sobering center.
-The sobering center has cared for over 14,000 persons since it opened in 2003.
+Vi Sobering centers are less expensive to operate than EDs and their staff are able to focus on the needs of intoxicated persons.
+Vi In February 2017, the City and County of San Francisco began a pilot project under which paramedics transport eligible persons directly to its sobering center.
+The sobering center has cared for over 50,000 persons since it opened in 2003.
 It serves people who are acutely intoxicated but do not have other urgent health care needs.
 The sobering center is open 24 hours per day, 7 days per week and staffed by registered nurses who monitor patients throughout their stay.
-There are also social workers on its staff who help patients obtain treatment for alcoholism, housing, Medi-Cal, Supplemental Social Security, and General Assistance.
+The registered nurses follow standardized procedures for treatment of a variety of medical and mental health conditions.
+There are also social workers on the sobering center's staff who help patients obtain treatment for alcohol use disorders and mental health conditions, housing, Medi-Cal, Supplemental Social Security, and General Assistance.
 Most patients stay for 4 to 12 hours.
 Approximately 33% of patients are treated at the sobering center multiple times per year and approximately 90% of patients are homeless at the time that services are provided.
+Viii

 San Francisco has trained all paramedics on 911 response crews to screen intoxicated patients to determine if they are eligible to enroll in the pilot project.
-Patients are deemed eligible for transport to the sobering center if they are have acute alcohol intoxication but do not have any medical or mental health needs and are not intoxicated due to consuming a substance other than alcohol.
+Patients are deemed eligible for transport to the sobering center if they are have acute alcohol intoxication but do not have any acute medical or mental health needs.
 If a patient meets all eligibility criteria, the paramedics offer the patient a choice of transport to the sobering center or an ED.
-If a patient requests to be transported to an ED instead of the sobering center, he or she is transported to an ED.
-Patients who do not meet all eligibility criteria are transported directly to an ED.
+Patients who do not meet all eligibility criteria are transported directly to an ED, as are patients who express a preference for transport to an ED.

-Ten experienced paramedics who have completed the full community paramedic training augment the paramedics on 911 response crews.
-The community paramedics work with the sobering center's staff to perform quality assurance reviews for patients transported to the sobering center.
-They are also available to paramedics by telephone or in person if they are unsure whether a patient is eligible for transport to the sobering center.
+Ten experienced paramedics have completed the full community paramedic training.
+The community paramedics work with 911 response crews and the sobering center's staff to perform quality assurance reviews for patients transported to the sobering center.
+They provide training and are available to paramedics by telephone or in person for consultation if paramedics in the field are unsure whether a patient is eligible for transport to the sobering center.
 In addition, the community paramedics collaborate with San Francisco's Homeless Outreach Team (HOT) outreach workers to engage sobering center patients who are high utilizers of county health care services.
-Community paramedics and HOT team outreach workers travel as teams of two in an SUV equipped with advanced life support equipment to visit high utilizers and to encourage them accept treatment for their alcohol use disorder, housing, and other services.

-The alternate destination - sobering project enrolled 226 patients during its first five months of operation (February 1, 2017 through June 30, 2017).
-Enrollment has fluctuated during this time period, rising from six patients in February to 2017 to 81 in April 2017 and then falling to 34 in June 2017.
-Twenty-six of the 226 patients (12%) enrolled in the project have visited the sobering center more than once.
-Most patients are white, non-Hispanic males.
+The alternate destination - sobering project enrolled 730 patients during its first 13 months of operation (February 1, 2017 through March 31, 2018).
+Ninety-four of the 730 patients (13%) enrolled in the project have visited the sobering center more than once.

 The community paramedics and the staff of the sobering center review the records of all patients transported to the sobering center by ambulance.
-Cases that involve a secondary transport of a patient to an ED are also reviewed by a committee that consists of the sobering center's deputy director, the San Francisco Emergency Medical Services agency's medical director, and the San Francisco Fire Department's Medical Director.
+Cases that involve a secondary transport of a patient to an ED are also reviewed by a committee that consists of the sobering center's deputy director, the sobering center nurse coordinator, the San Francisco Emergency Medical Services Agency's Medical Director, and the San Francisco Fire Department's Medical Director.